DrRoad/mercatoR/README.md

 # mercatoR
-Simple navigation of QGIS, GRASS, SAGA, and GDAL algorithms
+An R package for simple navigation of QGIS, GRASS, SAGA, and GDAL algorithms

 # Installation